libsidplayfp/VICE-testprogs/Monitor/testbench/readme.txt

 $ make clean all

 (you will need a bash-shell and *nix like environment, msys on windows should work)

+you can run individual tests manually without the help of the scripts like this:

+x64sc -default -moncommands foo.mon

+To add a new test:

+- in Makefile add "foo.log" to the RESULTS0 list
+- if the test uses an external .asm file, add "foo.prg" to the PROGS list

 -------------------------------------------------------------------------------
 The individual tests: